The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-The reduction from \sat{} to \sss{} is based on the reduction by Sipser \cite{DBLP:books/daglib/0086373}.
-For \sat{}, we use the literals as universe elements and the relations $R_{\ell, \overline{\ell}}$, which relates a literal and its negation, the clause relation $R_c$, which is a unary relation on the clauses, and $R_{\ell, c}$, which relates a clause with the negation of the its literals.
+\begin{lemma} \sat{} is weakly modular universe gadget reducible to \sss{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} We use a modification of the reduction by Sipser \cite{DBLP:books/daglib/0086373} from \sat{} to \sss{}.
+For \sat{}, we use the literals as universe elements and the relations $R_{\ell, \overline{\ell}}$, which relates a literal and its negation, the clause relation $R_c$, which is a unary relation on the clauses, and $R_{\ell, c}$, which relates a clause with the negation of its literals.

 \sss{}, on the other side, consists of binary numbers of $\{0, 1\}^{t}$.
 For the sake of simplicity, the reduction description uses non-binary numbers.
 Numbers that are bigger than one are easily translatable in corresponding binary numbers with an offset such that a possible carry has no influence.
 This results in the mappings for the variable gadget, see \Cref{fig:ss:literal_gadget},